lilli-mcnally/luna-beauty/README.md

 #### Tablet
 Downsizing to tablet changes the eyeshadow promotion to only show the palettes, as the face image changes to `display: none;`.
 The Eyes and Cheeks links in the discount promotion on the Home page also become `display: none;` and the MAC promotion images change into two rows of two, instead of one row of four.

-The products page now has two product per row instead of three, and the product detail page now has the prodcut image stacked on top of the description card.
+The products page now has two product per row instead of three, and the product detail page now has the product image stacked on top of the description card.
 The profile page has also changed to a column instead of a row and the delivery info is now stacked on top of the order history.

 On the Profile page, the order history now only shows the order number and date the order was placed to make the most of the space.
 For smaller tablets and below, the product description div on the Product Details page fills the space from side to side with no margin.